Skip to main content

 • metadata.index_fields — critical: determines which fields are embedded for vector search

-• type — class name
+• type — the Python class name of the DataPoint subclass (e.g., "Person", "Book")

 • belongs_to_set — groups related DataPoints